SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The Roman columns, grand rotunda, and reflective lake are peaceful and awe-inspiring, the perfect place to take a romantic stroll or enjoy a relaxing picnic with the family.

-The Palace of Fine Arts is the only remaining relic of the 1915 Panama Pacific Exposition, and the city decided to keep it since it was too beautiful to tear down like the rest of the fair.
+The Palace of Fine Arts is the only remaining relic of the 1915 Panama Pacific Exposition, and the city decided to keep it since it was too beautiful to tear down along with the rest of the fair.

 >> Ways to enjoy this historic attraction